The incredible power of the 90-day business plan.

-All the other “stuff” that happens in every business, has to fit in around those important tasks that keep me moving towards my big three.
+That means, all the other “stuff” that happens in every business, has to fit in around those important tasks that keep me moving towards my big three.

 Every day, I do ONE thing that moves me toward my weekly one thing..

-My weekly ONE thing helps me achieve the monthly stepping stones, which enables me to hit the 90-day big three.
+Then, my weekly ONE thing helps me achieve the monthly stepping stones, which enables me to hit the 90-day big three.

 And if I hit all three of my 90-day goals, every 90 days?

-Then over the course of a year, I will have achieved 12 HUGE things that really propel my business forward – the stuff that truly makes a difference to the bottom line of my business, and the quality of my family members’ lives.
+Then, over the course of a year, I will have achieved 12 HUGE things that really propel my business forward – the stuff that truly makes a difference to the bottom line of my business, and the quality of my family members’ lives.